GlobularOne/snr/docs/source/user_guide/shell_commands.rst

 generate
 ^^^^^^^^

-It generates the selected payload onto the device or file you pass to it.
+Generates the selected payload onto the device or file you pass to it.

 .. code-block::